Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 Key Distinguishing Characteristics and Differences Between Lion’s Mane Mushroom Lookalikes

-The key identifying feature of the lion’s mane mushroom is its snowball-like shape, from which the spines emanate.
+If you’re foraging Lion’s Mane, its key identifying feature is its snowball-like shape, from which the spines emanate.

 Both H. americanum and H. coralloides spines grow from branches that emerge from the stem or other branches.
 But, H. erinaceus doesn't branch and its spines hang from a central stalk.

-The following table highlights the differences between lion’s mane mushroom and its lookalikes.
+The following table highlights the differences between a lion’s mane mushroom and its lookalikes to help you differentiate between them when mushroom foraging.

 Lion's Mane mushroom lookalikes table